VladLapkovsky/VladLapkovsky/README.md

 I’m a beginner software developer.

-🌱 I’m currently learning SQL and going to learn Docker, Django, HTML, CSS and more interesting things.
+🌱 I’m currently learning SQL and going to learn Docker, Django, HTML, CSS and more usefull things.

 There is nothing interesting to see now, but not for a long :)

+📫 How to reach me:
+- linkedin: vladislavlapkovsky
+- email: vladlapkovsky@gmail.com

+😄 $ sudo apt hire VladLapkovsky

 <!--
 **VladLapkovsky/VladLapkovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.